halephil/FMResearch.github.io/overunder.md

 ## Underpopulated Counties

 A county is to be considered underrpopulated if the ratio of markets to county populated in high.
-The table below demonstrates counties that anywhere from 35,00 to 234,00 per market.
+The table below demonstrates counties that ranger anywhere from 35,00 to 234,00 people per market.
 Almost 5x as many people as markets that many be over populated; which will be explained below.

 **Underpopulated Counties**